Chapter 2.

 Christianity is a monotheistic (one God) religion.
 It has anthropomorphized or projected human qualities onto the Source of Creation, which is a false teaching.
 Christianity had its beginnings in Judaism and the life and teachings of a Jew who lived in the town of Nazareth (now northern Israel) during the first century CE.
 Today he is known as Jesus Christ, but his original name was Jeshua ben Joseph, or Jesus son of Joseph (his father).
 Christianity has inherited much of its biblical tradition from the Hebrew Bible, with its emphasis on Abraham as the founder of Judaism.
 Because Christians believe in the patriarch Abraham of the Hebrew Bible, Christianity can be described as an “Abrahamic monotheistic religion.”

 Christianity is the largest religion in the world.
-About 2.4 billion people identify as Christians, representing a third of the world’s population.
+About 2.4 billion people identify as Christians.
 In Christianity, each language typically has its own word for the supreme being; for example, the Latin name is Deus, the Greek name is Theos, and the German word is Gott.

 Belief in God is very personal.
 Individuals often create their personalized version of God according to their individual experiences and their perceptions of what they are willing to accept at any given moment.
 This personal approach to God is strong in Christianity, so much so that today the Center for the Study of Global Christianity estimates that globally there are about 45,000 Christian denominations.
 Each of these denominations promulgates its unique perspective on God and Jesus.
 The diversity within Christianity is underscored by the fact that there are far more Christian denominations in the modern world than there are distinct religions, which number about 4,000.